Building Milk Crate Chicken Nesting Boxes

 CHICKEN NEXT TO DIY NESTING BOXES

 I have had a few questions about the size of the boxes and how they work with my large breed hens.
-They have never had a problem getting in or out of the crates and I have even found on occasion more than one chicken inside of one nesting box.
+Our chickens have never had a problem getting in or out of the crates, and I have even found, on occasion, more than one chicken inside of one nesting box.

-If you are concerned about one or two bully hens in your flock you can also make this system with a larger container such as an empty kitty litter bucket.
+If you are concerned about one or two bully hens in your flock, you can also make this system with a larger container such as an empty kitty litter bucket or plastic washtubs.

 nesting boxes for laying hens